cypher139/ch/dev/LocalPackages/DispenserReLoader/ReadMe.txt

 To use the area fill mode:
 1. Make a selection with WorldEdit.
-(Go to http://wiki.sk89q.com/wiki/WorldEdit/Selection to learn how to make a WorldEdit selection.)
 2. Type /reloader area.
 [optional] If you want to specify what to fill, and not use the default item or quantity, specify the item and then the quantity after the command.
 For example type "/reloader area <item> <quantity>", eg "/reloader area 12" to specify sand with default quantity, or "/reloader area sand 32" to specify to use sand with quantity 32 in each stack.